rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.5/readme.md

 > **Answer:** Patient data must be retained for a legally mandated period before being anonymized or deleted.

+> **Question:** The document states "Some anonymized data may be retained for legal or research purposes, but all identifiable
+> information is erased".
+Which information should be retained?
+>
+> **Answer:** It is part of the team's responsibility in the scope of the GDPR module to define the policy.

+> **Question:** Can you clarify the username and email requirements?
+>
+> **Answer:** The username is the "official" email address of the user.
+>
+> For backoffice users, this is the mechanographic number of the collaborator, e.g., D240003 or N190345, and the DNS domain
+> of the system.
+For instance, Doctor Manuela Fernandes has email "D180023@myhospital.com".
+The system must allow for an
+> easy configuration of the DNS domain (e.g., environment variable).
+>
+> For patients, the username is the email address provided in the patient record and used as identity in the external IAM.
+> for instance patient Carlos Silva has provided his email csilva98@gmail.com the first time he entered the hospital.
+That
+> email address will be his username when he self-registers in the system.

 ## 3. Analysis

 This functionality centers around the patient's profile and their personal data, which contains plenty of information, such as: